oroinc/documentation/user_guide/how_to_track.rst

 Use Tracking Code
 -----------------

-Tracking code that shall be added to every page of the website before the </body> tag can be found on the View page of the corresponding *Tracking Website*` <user-guide-tracking-websites>` record.
+Tracking code that shall be added before the </body> tag  on every page of the website can be found on the View page of the corresponding *Tracking Website*` <user-guide-tracking-websites>` record.

 .. image:: ./img/marketing/how_to_tracking_code.png